 Orderlina can do this in two ways.
 Have the guest submit their contact details at the entrance.
 Also, require the guest to provide their details during the order process.

 Government QR CODE Systems vs. COVID Sign-In + QR Menu

 These are all free services and provide valuable contact tracing data directly to the relevant government services.
 Perfect for retail services where customers enter a venue already chosen their product and want to be compliant.

 Hospitality venues, however, benefit from displaying their menu immediately after QR Code sign in.
-Guests prefer to provide their data to their local restaurant knowing this is only handed over to government services when required.
+Guests prefer to provide their data to their local restaurant.
+Also, they only hand over the details to government services when required.
 Then there is a huge convenience to the guest to be able to start their order as soon as seated.
 Based on an increase of 5-star reviews for restaurants with table ordering, it is clear guests love it.
 As highlighted earlier, QR Menus allow the restaurant to do more with less, especially important with the current hospitality staff shortage in Australia.
-As the guest already has the menu in hand it’s one less table visit for busy staff and then again for taking the order is it will go directly from the guest’s phone to the kitchen!
+As the guest already has the menu in hand it’s one less table visit for busy staff.
+Then again for taking the order is it will go directly from the guest’s phone to the kitchen!

-If restaurants and bars are having to procure new technology to remain open during COVID restrictions they should maximize it to their benefit.
-Guests, still worried about going out, will have a sense of additional safety by not having to touch menus that may have been handled by others.
+If restaurants and bars are having to procure new technology to remain open during COVID restrictions; they should maximize it to their benefit.
+Guests, still worried about going out, will have a sense of additional safety.
+They do so by not having to touch menus that may have been handled by others.
 Restaurants can have a two-in-one solution for best COVID-SAFE practices.
 A QR Code Sign in and a QR Menu.
 Orderlina has a free plan here.